-Your motorhome is equipped with an external Solar Port located in the water bay.
+The motorhome is equipped with an external Solar Port (Figure 10-2) located in the water bay.
 It allows you to plug in your own solar panel.
 The port is designed to handle a maximum of twenty (20) amps.
 Your solar panel MUST have its own controller.
-Tiffin Motorhomes is not responsible for the improper use of the External Solar Port.
+Tiffin Motorhomes is not responsible for the improper use of the external port.
+If the motorhome has the (Optional) "Go Power" Solar System, The solar panels are operated thru the Spyder Control System as shown in Figure 10-1.